mhxion/awesome-discord-communities/CONTRIBUTE.md

 Notable Channels: `#most-important-channel-1`, `#most-important-channel-2`, `...`, `#least-important-channel` \
 Language: English, Deutsch, 日本語
 ```
-If you're not familiar with many of the syntaxes here, you can use this [simple pure Python script](./src/get_template.py) which will generate this template with only a few keyboard strokes.
+If you're not familiar with many of the syntax here, you can use this [simple pure Python script](./src/get_template.py) which will generate this template with only a few keyboard strokes.
 You only need [Python](https://www.python.org/downloads/) installed, if you're on MacOS or Linux chances are Python is already installed.
 Download the script and run:
 ```sh
 python3 /path/to/get_template.py
 ```